buu342/N64-UNFLoader/README.md

 ### Using UNFLoader
 Simply execute the program for a full list of commands.
 If you run the program with the `-help` argument, you have access to even more information (such as how to upload via USB with your specific flashcart).
 The most basic usage is `UNFLoader.exe -r PATH/TO/ROM.n64`.

 Append `-d` to enable debug mode, which allows you to receive/send input from/to the console (Assuming you're using the included USB+debug libraries).
 If you wrap a part of a command in '@' characters, the data will be treated as a file and will be uploaded to the cart.
 When uploading files in a command, the filepath wrapped between the '@' characters will be replaced with the size of the data inside the file, with the data in the file itself being appended after.
 For example, if there is a file called `file.txt` with 4 bytes containing `abcd`, sending the following command: `commandname arg1 arg2 @file.txt@ arg4` will send `commandname arg1 arg2 @4@abcd arg4` to the console.

 Append `-l` to enable listen mode, which will automatically reupload a ROM once a change has been detected.

 ### Using the USB Library
 Simply include the `usb.c` and `usb.h` in your project.
 You must call `usb_initialize()` once before doing anything else.
-The library features a read (unimplemented) and write function for USB communication.
-This library **is not multithreaded**, so care must be taken when mixing printfs from different threads, as well as writing to the USB when there is data in the USB that needs to be serviced first.
+The library features a read and write function for USB communication.
+You can edit `usb.h` to configure some aspects of the library.
 <details><summary>Included functions list</summary>
 <p>